criblio/appstream_apps/README.md

 AppStream is able to extract details from almost any application executing on a Linux x86_64 system.
 This repo provides example applications and various resources for use with AppStream.

+# Go Applications
+Several pre-built applications for Go are available.
+The source for the examples are also available.
+All executables have been built with Go 1.14.

+## Hello World
+The go/hello app prints an obligatory "hello world" message.
+It also perfoms several file I/O operations and then reads from an HTTP server and displays status.

+## Multiple Go Routines
+The app fileThread in go/thread creates 100,000 Go Routines each of which do some file I/O.

+## Network
+There are 2 web server example apps.
+You will need to be in the go/net dir in order to run these apps:
+    cd go/net

+### HTTP server
+The app go/net/plainServer handles HTTP 1.X requests and responds with a message.
+Check out the source in go/net/plainServer.go for directions on how to use the app.

+### HTTPS server
+The app go/net/tlsServer handles HTTPS 1.X requests and responds with a message.
+Check out the source in go/net/tlsServer.go for directions on how to use the app.

+# Python Applications
+The app python/testssl.py is a basic HTTP server.
+The app was created for python3.
+Check out the source in python/testssl.py for directions on how to use the app.

+# Node Applications
+The app node/nodehttp.ts is a basic HTTPS server.
+It will display results from an https request on stdout.
+Check out the source in node/nodehttp.ts for directions on how to use the app.